scylladb/scylla-manager/docs/source/sctool.rst

 ``--parallel <integer>``

-The maximum number of repair jobs to run in parallel, each node can participate in at most one repair at any given time.
+The maximum number of Scylla repair jobs that can run at the same time (on different token ranges and replicas).
+Each node can take part in at most one repair at any given moment.
+By default the maximum possible parallelism is used.
-Default value of 0 means system will be repaired at maximum parallelism.
+The effective parallelism depends on a keyspace replication factor (RF) and the nr. of nodes.
+The formula to calculate is is as follows: nr. nodes / RF, ex. for 6 node cluster with RF=3 the maximum parallelism is 2.

 **Default:** 0